The R E L A Y Blog

 VIA BUSINESSWIRE– Since 2015 HBS MBA VC & PE Conferences are including Search Funds in their panel discussions, a reflection of the asset class’ developing trend as an alternative investment.

 Search funds are a great asset class.
-They capitalize on a micro-buyout approach that offer investors and entrepreneurs a superior risk-and-returns profile than the traditional PE and VC market.
+They capitalize on a micro-buyout approach offering investors & entrepreneurs superior risk-and-returns profiles than the PE and VC market.

 For entrepreneurs who are motivated to build and manage their own business, but who may lack an idea or the desire to start a company, acquiring a business via SF model is an excellent option.

-The Search Fund model has begun to become more established.
-Several private equity firms have begun investing in search funds…providing greater support for & credibility to new Search acquisitions.
+The Search Fund model is becoming established.
+PE firms have begun investing in search funds…providing greater support for & credibility to the Search Fund market.